skycarl/iou_app/README.md

 - [x] Add recipient to IOU
 - [x] Add conversation ID
 - [x] Change IOU status to be for each pair of participants, e.g., who owes who how much
+- [x] Update response when user isn't found in a query
+- [x] Ensure IOUs are positive
-- [ ] Add "who should pay" endpoint (have to choose between 2 users)
+- [ ] Switch to postgreSQL database rather than sqlite

 ## Feature ideas